Linnei Park

 Linnei Park Introduction

 Linnei Park is located across from the Linnei Township Office.
-It was formerly known as "Linnei Shrine," also referred to as "Japanese Shrine," established in the 14th year of the Shōwa era, with a history of over sixty years.
-In the 28th year of the Republic of China, it was renamed Linnei Park, but it still preserves two old-style pavilions in Japanese style, as well as six stone lanterns.
-It is one of the more complete remnants of a Japanese shrine in Taiwan that once worshiped deities such as the Three Gods of Creation, Toyouke Ōkami, and Prince Ninjō.
-As you stroll up the steps, you are flanked by old trees and the sound of birds, creating a very serene atmosphere.
-At the top of the steps is a two-compound temple; the main hall is the Jikong Temple, which offers an excellent view of the confluence of the Qing Shui and Zhuo Shui rivers.
-The rear hall is the Confucius Temple, which is said to be the site of the original shrine.
-During examination periods, many parents bring their students to pay respects to the Sage Teacher, hoping for better academic success for their children.
+It was originally known as "Linnei Shrine" or "Japanese Shrine," established in the fourteenth year of the Shōwa era, and has a history of over sixty years.
+In the 28th year of the Republic of China, it was renamed Linnei Park, but it still retains two traditional Japanese-style archways and six stone lanterns.
+It is one of the better-preserved Japanese shrine relics in Taiwan that once worshipped various deities, including the Creation God, Toyosuki-ō, and Prince Nōkū.
+As you stroll up the steps, you are surrounded by old trees and the sounds of birds, creating a serene atmosphere.
+At the top of the steps is a two-section temple; the main hall is the Jikong Temple, offering an excellent view of the confluence of the Qingshui and Zhuoshui rivers.
+The rear hall is the Confucius Temple, which is said to be the original location of the shrine.
+During examination seasons, many parents bring their students here to pay their respects to the Sage, hoping for better academic development for their children.

 Linnei Park Travel Information